lsymonds/Moogie.Queues/README.md

 ## Adding multiple queue providers

-Moogie.Queues gives you the ability to register multiple queue providers under one `QueueManager` out of the box.
+Brits gives you the ability to register multiple queue providers under one `QueueManager` out of the box.
-You can do this by calling the `AddQueue` method on your `QueueManager` instance or by passing a number of `QueueRegistration` instances into the `AddMoogieEvents` method.
+You can do this by calling the `AddQueue` method on your `QueueManager` instance or by passing a number of `QueueRegistration` instances into the `AddBrits` method.

 By specifying a queue with the name of "default" you do not then need to specify the queue name when attempting to send `Message` or `Receivable` instances to that queue provider.